polkadot-fellows/RFCs/text/00xx-smart-contracts-coretime-chain.md

 This RFC introduces the following key components:

 1. **Smart Contract Support**:
-    - Implement support for deploying and executing smart contracts on the Coretime chain.
+    - Integrate support for deploying and executing smart contracts on the Coretime chain.
     - Use a well-established smart contract platform, such as Ethereum’s Solidity or Polkadot's Ink!, to ensure compatibility and ease of use.

 2. **Storage and Execution**: